 Guidelines for Proposing Program Changes and Approval Process

-All new Certificates, Concentrations, Minors or Degree Programs must receive prior approval from the Provost (Graduate Dean and Vice Provost Distance Education, if applicable) to initiate the review process.
+All new Certificates, MicroCertificates, Concentrations, Minors or Degree Programs must receive prior approval from the Provost (Graduate Dean and Vice Provost of Distance Education, if applicable) to initiate the review process.

-Academic deans intending to propose new degree programs or certificates must complete the online program change form through Program Management.
+Academic deans or their designees intending to propose new degree programs or certificates must complete the online program change form through Program Management.
 Instructions for completing the form and associated documents, if required, can be found at the registrar’s office website.
 For any program change request that requires new courses, a new course proposal must also be submitted online through Course Inventory Management.
 Instruction for this process can be found at the registrar’s office website.

-Completion of the program change form will require the dean to identify anticipated costs of the program and his/her commitment to sources of funding for those costs.
+Completion of the program change form will require the dean to identify anticipated costs of the program and their commitment to sources of funding for those costs.
 The source of funding must be specifically indicated.

 Identification of needed library resources is required.
-The academic dean or his/her designee shall contact the University libraries for an estimate of their costs associated with the new program.
+The academic dean or their designee shall contact the University Libraries for an estimate of their costs associated with the new program.
 The proposing unit dean will be required to commit resources to cover these library costs with continuing dollars.

 The academic dean must also present evidence that the increased workload will be factored into the faculty’s work assignment for merit evaluations and promotion/tenure.

-In the case of interdisciplinary programs, each dean must sign a Memorandum of Understanding committing him/her to the resources needed to effectively operate the program.
+In the case of interdisciplinary programs, each dean must sign a Memorandum of Understanding committing them to the resources needed to effectively operate the program.
 As part of the MOU, each dean and department head/chair will indicate how participation in the interdisciplinary program will be factored into faculty workloads, yearly merit evaluations, and tenure/promotion.

-If the Provost (Graduate Dean and Vice Provost Distance Education, if applicable) approves the proposal, the program change form will be routed, along with the associated documents, if required, for approval within his/her academic college.
+If the Provost (Graduate Dean and Vice Provost of Distance Education, if applicable) approves the proposal, the program change form will be routed, along with the associated documents, if required, for approval within their academic college.
+Cross-college interdisciplinary program changes will also be routed to the appropriate colleges or schools for review and approval.

-Once approved by the academic college, these documents will be forwarded to the University Course and Programs Committee, followed by the Graduate Council (if at the graduate level), the Faculty Senate, the Provost, the Board of Trustees, and the Arkansas Department of Higher Education.
+Once approved by the academic college, these documents will be forwarded to the appropriate council (Undergraduate Council or Graduate Council), followed by the Faculty Senate, the Provost, the Board of Trustees, and the Arkansas Higher Education Coordinating Board.

 Instructions for Proposing to Change or Delete a Program or Unit, or to Add, Change, or Delete a Policy

-The online program change form and appropriate associated documents is required to initiate the process to change or delete a program, policy, or unit.
+The Program Management template and appropriate associated documents is required to initiate the process to change or delete a program, policy, or unit.
 The form, once approved, is used as the basis for implementing the change.
 Instructions for completing the form and associated documents, if required, can be found at the registrar’s office website.

-The online program change form and new program/unit proposal must contain all the required information to evaluate and implement the change.
+The Program Management template and new program/unit proposal must contain all the required information to evaluate and implement the change.
 The proposal must be explicit regarding changes and must include the entire set of requirements for the program being proposed or changed with changes clearly identified.
-When in doubt regarding how to use the form, consult with the vice provost for academic affairs.
+When in doubt regarding how to use the form, consult with the Director of Curriculum Review and Program Assessment.
 Academic Policies 1100.40 and 1621.10 and the current catalog text for the program or unit may also be useful references.

 When a proposed program or change will necessitate additions or changes in course offerings, forms for the course changes must be submitted when the program change goes forward.
 Use the online course approval process, consistent with Academic Policy 1622.10.